How do you know if your mobile game is performing well? The short answer is—by tracking various mobile game KPIs.

 Let’s start with general mobile game KPIs you need to track if you’re a mobile game developer or publisher.

 This one is quite obvious – if you have a mobile game, you’ll want to track how many times it has been downloaded.
-It is the foundation for many other key performance indicators.
+It is the foundation for many other mobile gaming KPIs.
 It’s also the first indicator of how popular and successful your game is.

 To increase the number of downloads, you need to come up with a stellar mobile game marketing strategy.